-Expository Writing is a one semester, three credit hour course designed to help the student communicate more effectively through writing various forms of expository prose; i.e. nonfiction writing that informs.
+Expository Writing is designed to help the student communicate more effectively through writing various forms of expository prose; i.e. nonfiction writing that informs.
 These skills will be taught: gathering information, organizing information, recognizing audience and adapting information to specific audiences, and editing and rewriting techniques.
 Also included are an orientation to the College library and an introduction to basic research skills.
 This course is an alternate to Oral and Written Expression (ENGL 102).
 Students cannot take both.
 Classes are sometimes conducted in individualized and self-paced tutorial sessions.
+Three hours lecture per week.

-ENGL 102 ORAL AND WRITTEN EXPRESSION
+ORAL AND WRITTEN EXPRESSION

-This course is intended to help students develop more effective skills in speaking and writing and will serve the needs of students in curriculum areas where such well-developed skills are required.
+Fall/Spring, 3 credits This course is intended to help students develop more effective skills in speaking and writing and will serve the needs of students in curriculum areas where such well-developed skills are required.
 The speech component is meant to make the student aware of the many elements common to both speech and writing and to provide students with an opportunity to present written ideas orally.
 By the end of the term, students will be proficient in the following areas: gathering information (including library research), organizing information, recognizing audience and adapting information to specific audiences, as well as writing, editing, and rewriting techniques.
 Students will be required to demonstrate proficiency in writing and in speaking before an appropriate audience.
 This course is an alternate to Expository Writing (ENGL 101); students cannot take both.
 The course fulfills the college's writing requirement.
 Three hours lecture per week.

-ENGL 202 CREATIVE NON-FICTION
+ENGL 202 CREATIVE NON-FICTION Fall/Spring, 3 credits